SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 `HINT <http://github.com/CostaLab/reg-gen>`_

-To install HINT/RGT, you are advised to use the Python package installer pip.
+To install HINT (RGT Suite), you are advised to use the Python package installer pip.
 First, download the pip installer `get-pip.py <http://bootstrap.pypa.io/get-pip.py>`_ and then install pip.

 ::